4A. THE TUNNELS

 Labeled T1 on the Tunnel Map above, this was formerly a lager cellar built below a shed and ice house, probably in the 1860s, which fronted on W. 12th Street.
 Around 1910, this cellar became a tunnel that provided underground access between the Boiler House and the Mill House.
 The south entrance to this tunnel was located below the stone foundation of the ice house, which could be accessed from the lower level of the Mill House.
 The north entrance was reportedly in the Boiler House, but it may have been in the Engine Room structure, which was converted to a Bottling Department after Prohibition.

 This was the longest of the three tunnels, measuring about 400 feet, and labeled T3 on the map.
 It extended south from the Bottling Department (built in 1908) off of W. Pike Street, then turned east for about 50 feet.
 It then turned south again for nearly 300 feet, running between two buildings used for manufacturing ice, to the Stock House (built in 1903-5).
 Apparently, there were staircases and entrances in both of these buildings to this tunnel.
 It is possible that there were also entrances to one or both of the ice plants.
 But this tunnel was only used beginning around 1908 and before Prohibition.
 During Prohibition, the Bottling Department building was sold - probably around 1930 - and converted into a dairy.
 The former ice plants were also sold and the larger one may have been used around 1925 as a warehouse.
-However, by the 1940s, if not earlier, the former larger ice plant, which was well-insulated, was used an ice cream factory.
+However, around this time, the former larger ice plant, which was well-insulated, was used an ice cream factory.
 When the brewery reopened after Prohibition in 1935, it would appear that this tunnel had been closed.
-It should be noted that the Bottling Department building has been occupied by Glier's Goetta since the mid 1960s.
+It should be noted that the Bottling Department building has been occupied by Glier's Goetta since 1967.
 The former ice cream plant had been adjacent to a warehouse, built in 1957.
 But both the of these buildings were demolished, and are on the site now occupied by the North Wing of the Kenton County Government Building.

 What Happened to the Tunnels?